oVirt/ovirt-site/source/feature/upgrademanager.html.md

 #### Upgrade Host Flow

+Two alternatives are examined for this use case: 1.
+Host upgrade will be done by ssh connection to the host, which will leverage ovirt host deploy only for the purpose of packages installation.
+2. Host upgrade will use the existing host re-install flow which updates the required packages (vdsm, vdsm-cli).

 ### Open Issues/Questions

 *   Support a cluster upgrade when cluster contains both RHEL and RHEV-H hosts.